my blog can now be found over at mikepicktonfmp.blogspot.co.uk

 Step forward, Single-A title!
 A relatively new term that I first saw discussed in a GamesTM article to describe medium-investment titles.
 Costs can be less than a quarter of the production cost of typical triple-A games and instead of being shackled by investors’ risk-aversion to unproven formulae, these games have the opportunity to fill the niche gaps between the triple-A titles.
 This position encourages innovation and uniqueness.
 Naturally, lower investment represents lower production values, so the quality-inferior single-A titles must choose their battles carefully.
 Some qualities are cheaper than others, and some qualities don’t matter to certain audiences.

-Simulator games appeal to a niche, and
+Simulator games appeal to a niche, and several developers have been operating a low-cost business model successfully for years. |

 For PC gaming, it seems to be working.
 And it seems to be taking off in a very small way on consoles via their respective download marketplaces.
 But it will take a shift in shopping styles before download-only games hit the console mainstream.